Hamid Majid Mousa: Communist Party

-Post Saddam Iraq
+Post-Saddam Iraq

-He was a member of the committee that drafted the Constitution of Iraq and was one of two candidates elected to the Iraqi National Assembly in the January 2005 elections as part of the People's Union list.
+Mousa was a member of the committee that drafted the Constitution of Iraq and was one of two candidates elected to the Iraqi National Assembly in the January 2005 elections as part of the People's Union list.
 He was again elected in the December 2005 elections as part of the Iraqi National List.
 The party ran as part of the People's Union electoral coalition for the 2010 parliamentary election, but failed to gain any seats.